 Prices

-In 2025, adult day tickets cost £9 in advance (plus a booking fee) or £12 on the door.
+In 2026, adult day tickets cost £14 on the door.
+In advance, prices start from £8 (plus a booking fee).
 Concessions and weekend tickets are also available.
 Children under 16 years old are free.
+Note: It’s also worth checking out Groupon for special offers.

 Stalls & Traders

 Cheese lovers will be in their element, as the festival showcases an impressive array of local cheeses.
 From tangy Cheddars to creamy blues (with all manner of added ingredients) there’s a cheese for every palate.
 Cheese makers proudly display their offerings, allowing visitors to sample their wares to aid in that all important decision making process.
 Last year, my favourite was Drunken Monk – Cheddar with Caramelised Onion and Red Wine.
-While this year’s winner was Cheddar with ginger and figs.
+While this year’s winner was Buzzin – Cheddar with hot honey.

-We tackled the arena methodically, walking the length of the site along the right hand site, stopping for lunch and to watch some of the musical entertainment.
-Then back to the exit along the other side, which was also the right hand site, as we were facing the other direction.
+We tackled the arena methodically, walking the length of the site along the right hand site, stopping for lunch and to enjoy some of the musical entertainment.
+Then back to the exit along the other side.

-Pretty much all of the stallholders give you the opportunity to try samples before you make a purchase.
+Pretty much all of the stallholders will give you the opportunity to try samples before you make a purchase.
 We ate a lot of cheese!
-And came away with a lot of cheese (surprise, surprise), chutneys, a chilli plant as well as some gin and a jar of amazing Turkish Delight curd.
+And came away with a lot of cheese (surprise, surprise), as well as chutneys, a chilli plant and some gin and New Forest shortbread (check out the limited edition chilli & chocolate flavour).
 Engaging with the passionate individuals behind the products adds an extra layer of appreciation.
 Recommendations, advice and recipes were all on offer.

 Food Village